 What are we trying to accomplish?

 In the 2 years together, we will guide and coach participants as they: evaluate the state of discipleship, and its principle causes, within their church or ministry, acquire a solid biblical and theological foundation for relational disciple-making, experience, practice and multiply a Micro Group, form a leadership change team made up of staff and key lay leaders, and formulate a vision and three year plan for becoming a church/ministry whose central mission is to make reproducing disciples of Jesus.
 Realizing that it takes a minimum of 3-5 years to change a church’s culture, the cohort experience will solidly launch you in this direction.

 Who is this program for?

-We are looking for ministry leaders who are a position in their churches or ministries to actually implement a disciple-making strategy.
-This would include pastors, para-church leaders, missionaries, and perhaps even teachers/professors who are focused on discipleship and disciple-making as their focus.
-Application
+We are looking for ministry leaders who strongly desire to lead their church or ministry to embrace a disciple-making mission and who are in a position within their church or ministry to develop and implement a disciple-making strategy and plan.
+This would include pastors, para-church leaders, missionaries, and teachers/professors who are focused on discipleship and disciple-making.
+Cohort Application